How to build a credit score

 What are the benefits of improving my credit rating?

 A good credit rating could help improve your chances of successfully applying for credit in the future.
-A high score shows lenders that you’re able to manage your finances sensibly and could make repayments on time.
+A higher score shows lenders that you’re able to manage your finances sensibly and could make repayments on time.

 Benefits of a good credit rating: